J. Quigg Newton: Early life

 Newton was born on August 3, 1911, in Denver, Colorado.
 His father was a successful businessman.
 He spent his childhood between Denver and New York City.

 Newton was educated at the public schools in Denver, followed by Phillips Academy in Andover, Massachusetts.
 He attended Yale University, graduating with an AB in 1933.
 This was followed by graduating from Yale Law School in 1936.

 Early career

 Newton was a legal assistant to William O. Douglas, commissioner of the U.S. Securities and Exchange Commission.
 In 1937, he began working Denver law firm of Lewis and Grant.
 He was a founding partner of Newton, Davis and Drinkwater in 1939.
 His partner, Richard Davis, was his Yale classmate and brother-in-law.
 The firm merged with Lewis & Grant in 1947 to form Lewis, Grant, Newton, Davis & Henry, which later became Lewis, Grant & Davis, and then Davis Graham & Stubbs.

 In 1937, Newton became a lecturer in law at the University of Denver.
-Newton served as a legal officer with the Navel Transport Command in the US Navy in the Second World War.
+Newton served as a legal officer with the Naval Transport Command of the US Navy in the Second World War.
 After the war, he became the president of the board of trustees of the University of Denver.